Become a PPC holder

 Process for new IPA members

-Before applying for a Professional Practice Certificate (PPC), you must first apply to join the IPA as a member.
+Before applying for a Limited-PPC or a PPC you must first apply to join the IPA as a Member which can be done at the same time that you are applying for a Limited-PPC or a PPC.

 1. Obtain professional indemnity (PI) Insurance

-If you don't have a current PI Insurance for your practice, you must obtain PI insurance, which must meet the IPA's requirements, as part of the PPC assessment.
+If you don't currently have PI Insurance for your practice, you must obtain PI insurance, which must meet the IPA's requirements before you apply for a Limited-PPC or a PPC.

-The IPA's preferred insurer is IPA Insure, through this partnership, we're able to offer you reduced premiums and additional cover, plus a host of other benefits.
+The IPA's preferred insurer is IPA Insure, through this partnership, we're able to offer you competitively priced premiums and a host of other Member benefits.

-You can request a quote for PI insurance and further information by contacting the IPA's in-house representative on
+You can request a quote by contacting the IPA's in-house representative on 1300 413 143 or [email protected].

-2. Fill in the application form for a PPC and email it to the IPA office in your state.
+2. Fill in the application form for a Limited-PPC or this form for a PPC and email it to the IPA office in your state.

 Please ensure that you also enclose the following with your application form: